leon0410898/XPS13-9300-hackintosh/README.md

 | Sleep                      | Working - S3 sleep|
 | Thunderbolt 3              | Working - hotplug not working|
 | Fingerprint Sensor         | Not working |

+### 4K display
+Thanks to 宪武.He has done a lot of work on 4k display.But still, there are some problems need to be fixed.
+Please read the [instruction](README_4k_i5.md) first and confirm your cpu model.
+If your cpu model is not i5-1035G1.
+You need to change your device proverties in config.

 ### Known Problem
 * thunderbolt hotplug not working